cthogg/react-color-grid/README.md

 - I could not find a nice component to show the colors in a styleguide, so I made my own.

+### Roadmap
+- replace the tooltip library and toastify with css to increase performance.
+- add tests
+- improve documentation

 ### Inspiration
 http://ux.mailchimp.com/patterns/color